falcosecurity/falco-website/content/en/docs/event-sources/drivers.md

 ## Userspace instrumentation

 {{% pageinfo color="warning" %}}
-This [syscall source](https://github.com/falcosecurity/pdig) is archived.
-Falco still has the support for it but the userspace instrumentation is no more maintained.
+[The pdig project](https://github.com/falcosecurity/pdig) is currently in archived status.
+Falco still has support for userspace instrumentation, but `pdig` is not actively maintained currently.
 {{% /pageinfo %}}

 Differently from the other drivers, as the name suggests, userspace instrumentation happens 100% in userspace.